xli/sampling_prof/README.md

 A number represents time of collecting data.
 It should be only one line.
-The time unit is second.
+The time unit is ms.
 Runtime can be used to compute an estimated runtime of a call element.

 ### call element id map